 While this breed is incredibly friendly and not at all aggressive, they can still be very territorial with those they love and may come across quite cautious and wary when they're around strangers.
 Again, socialization from a young age will help them learn how to behave around new faces.

 What should you feed your Australian Shepherd?

-Look for a high-quality animal protein as the first ingredient with a moderate to high fat content and high protein levels.
-Keep the carbohydrate level on the lower side and ensure this comes from whole grains, fruits, and starchy vegetables.
+As to what to feed them, look for a product from one of the best dog food brands that has a moderate to high fat content and high protein levels.
+Keep the carbohydrates on the lower side and ensure they come from whole grains, fruits and starchy vegetables.